Why Is Theology Important?

 Paul the preacher/theologian constantly reflected this role.
 There are blindnesses in every age of which no one is conscious because they are so widespread that they are recognized as normal.
 There is unbelief that so completely captures the mind of an age that it goes on unchallenged even within the Church.
 There are sins that establish themselves so securely in a civilization that no one any longer considers them to be sins and they may become knit into the very texture of the church.
 All three of these statements could be illustrated profusely from history; in fact, the witness of history is that usually the most dangerous blindnesses, unbelief and sin in the church remain unrecognized until they bring disaster upon it.

 “There is need, therefore for yet another service of God in the Church, a discipline in which the Church will mount the watchtower and scan the life and faith in all directions, in order to detect the presence of blindness, unbelief, unfaithfulness, and sin, and give warning before it is too late.”
-(James Smart, The Teaching Ministry Of the church, pp.32, 33)Theology makes all practical things really practical because its primary concern is not with theory… Click To Tweet
+(James Smart, The Teaching Ministry Of the church, pp.32, 33)Theology makes all practical things really practical because its primary concern is not with theory or speculation.
+Click To Tweet

 8. Theology makes all practical things really practical because its primary concern is not with theory or speculation.